 Tips for Effective Communication

-- Regularly check and update email addresses and phone numbers in your account.
+- Regularly check and update email addresses and phone numbers in your account

-- Decide whether both parties should receive all notifications or designate one as the primary contact.
+- Decide whether both parties should receive all notifications or designate one as the primary contact

-- Ensure both parties are aware of the transaction timeline and required actions.
+- Ensure both parties are aware of the transaction timeline and required actions

 Verifying Deed Ownership

 Your DVC Sales account information should match the ownership shown on your actual DVC deed.
-If you are unsure how your deed is titled, you can request a copy from Disney Vacation Club or the county where the property is recorded.
+If you're unsure how your deed is titled, you can request a copy from Disney Vacation Club or the county where the property is recorded.
 This verification helps ensure your account accurately reflects your legal ownership.

 Getting Help with Account Updates